sifive/wake/share/doc/wake/basic_wake_tutorial.md

 ```

 ### Tuple
-A tuple is collection of items of different types. `get`,`set` and `edit` are the three inbuilt methods that can be used with the tuples.
+A tuple is collection of items of different types.
 * Below example shows the declaration of a tuple.
 ```
 tuple Collection =